← Back to home

-Most DJ software is brilliant at helping you manage tracks — but when you're asking “what should I play next?”, you're still left guessing.
-Mixgraph exists to make that moment clearer, faster, and more intentional — without taking control away from you.
+Most DJ software is brilliant at helping you manage tracks — but when you're asking “what should I play next?”, “what new music fits my sound?”, or “does this set actually flow?”, you're still left guessing.
+Mixgraph exists to make those moments clearer, faster, and more intentional — without taking control away from you.

 Mixgraph helps you find tracks that mix well together, using a compatibility system we call Chemistry.